ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 : The final 62 bits of the layout immediately following the var field to be filled by skipping the 2 most significant, left-most bits of the remaining SHA-1 hash and then using the next 62 most significant, left-most bits.
   Any leftover SHA-1 bits are discarded and unused.
+Occupies bits 66 through 127 (octets 8-15).

 ## UUID Version 6 {#uuidv6}